LeeDepTrai/images-stitching/README.md

 # images-stitching
-Stitches image into a panorama
+Stitches 2 images into a big image.